SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

  - Check the output voltage on board on OPAMP_OUT.
  - Use a Logic analyzer / Oscilloscope  to check output voltage.
- - Calculate the Hysteresis (Vinn as Vin and Vinp as Vref) [VT1=(Vref*R2+Vcc*R1)/(R1+R2)]
+ - Calculate the Hysteresis (VinN as Vin and VinP as Vref) [VT1=(Vref*R2+Vcc*R1)/(R1+R2)]
   [VT2=Vref*R2/(R1+R2)]
   [Hystresis=Vcc*R1/(R1+R2)]